galaktyk/youtube_guitar_chords_overlay/README.md

 [example list](https://www.youtube.com/playlist?list=PLFVrghbPJS58f8FIxA-cZVBMfWzxEwXZ6)

-(Currently only have a song that I'm practicing, feel free to add your own song.)
+Currently only have a song that I'm practicing, feel free to add your own song via the plugin (check the Create/Edit section)